BOBOVR Z5 review: an affordable VR headset for smartphone

 In addition to our product page, the manufacturer makes the technical specs for the BOBOVR Z5 available on their website here.
 The details and specs can vary slightly from source to source.
 Furthermore, users can compare the Z5 to the Z3 and Z4 headsets in our VR comparison engine.

 Depending on the size of the smartphone, the field of view (FOV) ranges from 96° to 120°.
 We found the immersion very satisfactory for the price point of the headset.

 Interpupillary adjustment (IPD): 60-72mm

 Earphone sensitivity: 98 dB / 20 – 20,000 Hz

 There is some confusion over the manufacturer’s claim that the VR smartphone headset offers 720° surround stereo.
-It’s possible this is a marketing faux-pas, although the quality of sound from the built-in speakers is good considering this affordable mobile VR headset’s price.
+This may be a marketing faux-pas, although the quality of sound from the built-in speakers is good considering this affordable mobile VR headset’s price.
 It’s possible that the manufacturer intended this to mean stereo 360°: 360° x 2 ears = 720°.

 The Z5 VR headset is made of ABS (plastic) with a large, grey mesh cloth over the bulk of the headset.
 The manufacturer claims that the product is breathable and anti-allergy; we can confirm we had no issues with the device being unbreathable.

 In addition, the BOBOVR Z5 has a “Heat Dissipation Design”, meaning the VR smartphone headset is meant to cool your mobile phone while it is being used to reduce overheating.
-We didn’t find overheating to be a problem when we used the headset playing VR games and using VR apps.
+We didn’t find overheating to be a problem when we used the headset to play VR games and to use VR apps.
 Most users expressed that they only actively engage in smartphone VR experiences for 45 minutes to 1 hour (unless they are watching a VR movie).

 How does the virtual reality headset work?